zio/zio-kafka/zio-kafka-bench/README.md

 # How to run the benchmarks

-To run these "comparison" benchmarks, in a sbt console, run:
+To run these "comparison" benchmarks, in an sbt console, run:

 ```scala
 clean